-My visit to the museum was unexpected as I only learned about it while walking around Hanoi during my usual weekend strolls.
+My visit to the Hỏa Lò Prison museum was unexpected as I only learned about it while walking around Hanoi during my usual weekend strolls.
 And that accidental discovery has helped me understand the culture and history of Northern Vietnam a little bit more.

 The sign Maison Centrale can be seen at the main gate of the prison.
-Maison Centrale, which literally means Central House, is a term which denotes prisons in France.
-Entrance fee to the museum is VND 30,000.
+Maison Centrale, which literally means Central House, is a term that denotes prisons in France.
+The entrance fee to the museum is VND 30,000.

 Foreign visitors checking out some of the displayed items from the Vietnam War.

 A copy of President Ho Chi Minh’s 1969 New Year’s Message